mkalyoncu/ConsumeOperations/README.md

 EndPoint.java class has written to make channel and connection of message queue easily reachable.

-Properties file externalizes the configuration and to store the key-value pairs of message queue.
-It can be accessable by getProperty() method from PropertiesReader.java class.
+Properties file externalizes the configuration and to store the key-value pairs of message queue such as IP address, username, password, etc. It can be accessable by getProperty() method from PropertiesReader.java class.

 In the project, there is a Worker.java class which receives and writes messages to stdout.
 Also it is implemented from Runnable interface to work with threads.